-Deadly Quake in Kumamoto caused by multiple aftershocks that continue to shake the island of Kyushu in southwestern Japan, which left at least 41 dead in the night from Friday to Saturday, according to a new report, the landslide swept away a railway track and a road.
+Deadly Japan earthquake 2016 in Kumamoto caused by multiple aftershocks that continue to shake the island of Kyushu in southwestern Japan, which left at least 41 dead in the night from Friday to Saturday, according to a new report, the landslide swept away a railway track and a road.
 The big bridge Aso is no more.
 The tunnel Tawarayama between Minamiaso and the village of Nishihara collapsed.
 A bridge 200 meters collapsed, roads cracked or gutted.
 The airport was closed due to the terminal's ceiling fell.
 The earthquake and its aftershocks repeatedly have also triggered a massive mudslide and stones in Minami-Aso area, carrying away houses and cutting off a highway.

 The series began with a magnitude 6.5 earthquake, which was followed by the dozens of aftershocks.
 The night of Friday 15 to Saturday 16 was marked by a new powerful earthquake of magnitude 7.3.
 Also, it was followed by aftershocks merging at a high rate, one every 10 minutes.
 A tsunami warning was issued after the earthquake by the Japan Meteorological Agency in Yatsushiro Seas and Ariake, the names given to two bays Kumamoto.